Skip to main content

 Mapping-file conversions

-• --redcap-dictionary FILE or -rcd FILE supplies the REDCap data dictionary required by REDCap and CDISC input conversions.
+• --redcap-dictionary FILE or -rcd FILE supplies the dictionary required by REDCap CSV and REDCap-origin ODM.
+Standard/OpenClinica ODM uses embedded metadata and rejects this option.

 • --schema-file FILE lets you validate mapping files against an alternative JSON Schema.